 • Global use of BNPL increased 400% from 2014 to 2024, now accounting for 5% of online purchases.

-• The “click-and-collect” retail market, including curbside pick-up and buy online, pick up in-store (BOPIS), increased sales by an estimated 17.3% from 2023 to 2024.
+• The “click-and-collect” retail market, including curbside pick-up and buy online, pick up in-store (BOPIS), increased sales by an estimated 16.2% from 2024 to 2025.

 • Click-and-collect sales increased 105% in 2020 (during the COVID pandemic).

-Line Graph: Monthly U.S. eCommerce Sales from 2022, 2023, 2024, and 2025 according to the U.S. Census Bureau
+Line Graph: Seasonally Adjusted Monthly U.S. eCommerce Sales from 2023, 2024, and 2025 according to the U.S. Census Bureau

-More Online Holiday Spending
+Online Holiday Spending Trends

 • U.S. online retail sales increase 23-26% during the holiday shopping season as indicated by average monthly sales*.

-• The e-commerce share of holiday retail sales increased 5.26% YoY (from 23.2% in 2023).
+• The e-commerce share of holiday retail sales will increase 1.47% YoY (from 24.7% in 2024).

-• From 2019 to 2024, the e-commerce share of holiday retail sales increased 23.0% (from 19.9% in 2019).
+• From 2020 to 2025, the e-commerce share of holiday retail sales increased 1.81% (from 24.6% in 2020).

 • After seasonal adjustments**, online revenue during the holiday season 2024 exceeded the rest of the year by 3.95%; 2023 online holiday revenue exceeded the rest of the year by 2.78%.